ms1963/SudokuSolverAndGenerator/README.md

 OccupationStrategies and InfluenceStrategies are used to extend SudokuSolver.

-What are influencers and what are candidates?
-An influencer is a number that cannot occupy a cell.
-In the example above, the 5 in the last row (9, 2) is an influencer for all other locations in the same row, column or quadrant.
-This implies: 5 can not be an occupant of these other locations.
-Candidates of a cell are numbers that may occupy this cell.
-If a number is a candidate, it can not be an influencer ánd vice-versa.

 OccupationStrategies help to find cells that can be occupied.
 They are called within the method canBeOccupied() of the SudokuSolver class.